zeldaret/mm/CONTRIBUTING.md

 Style Guide & Conventions
 -------------------------

-Most of the C formatting style is enforced by the `format.sh` script, which is based on `clang-format`.
+Most of the C formatting style is enforced by the `format.sh` script which is based on `clang-format`.
 Running `./format.sh` will apply our standard style to all `.c` files in the repository.

 There are some conventions that cannot be automatically enforced.